Find Trade Colleges

 • Laborer

-Job Opportunities for Septic Tank Servicers and Sewer Pipe Cleaners
+Is There Job Demand for Septic Tank Servicers and Sewer Pipe Cleaners?

-In 2016, there was an estimated number of 28,500 jobs in the United States for Septic Tank Servicer or Sewer Pipe Cleaner.
+There were about 28,500 jobs for Septic Tank Servicer or Sewer Pipe Cleaner in 2016 (in the United States).
 New jobs are being produced at a rate of 17.2% which is above the national average.
 The Bureau of Labor Statistics predicts 4,900 new jobs for Septic Tank Servicer or Sewer Pipe Cleaner by 2026.
-Due to new job openings and attrition, there will be an average of 4,300 job openings in this field each year.
+There will be an estimated 4,300 positions for Septic Tank Servicer or Sewer Pipe Cleaner per year.

 undefined